 - Active.
 These are users that are activated in the platform and have accessed at least one course or training material, or at least one informal learning asset from the Discover, Coach & Share module.
 They are marked with a green checkmark in their rows in the main users' list.

 - Activated.
-These are users that have access to the platform, but have not accessed any courses or training materials.
+These are users that have access to the platform but have not accessed any courses or training materials.
 They are marked with a green checkmark in their rows in the main users' list.

 - Deactivated.
-These are users that no longer have access to the platform.
+These are users who no longer have access to the platform.
 If they try to access the platform, they will receive an error message on the login page and will need to contact the Superadmin.
-Deactivated users are manually deactivated by the Superadmin, and the deactivation is done immediately, unless the Superadmin chooses to expire the user.
+Deactivated users are manually deactivated by the Superadmin, and the deactivation is done immediately unless the Superadmin chooses to expire the user.
 They are marked with a grey checkmark in their rows in the main users' list.
 Even if the user is deactivated, the user's data is not erased by the platform.

 - Expired.
-These are users that no longer have access to the platform because the Superadmin set a specific expiration date for their activated user status, and that date has been reached.
-If they try to access the platform, they will receive an error message on the login page, and will need to contact the Superadmin.
-Even if users are expired, their data is not erased in the platform.
+These are users who no longer have access to the platform because the Superadmin set a specific expiration date for their activated user status, and that date has been reached.
+If they try to access the platform, they will receive an error message on the login page and will need to contact the Superadmin.
+Even if users are expired, their data is not erased from the platform.
 They are marked with a warning icon in their Status column, preventing the Superadmin (or a Power User with granted permissions) to change their status.
 You can set back the previous status (either Activated or Deactivated) of expired users only by editing their profiles and updating their Expiration Date to a future date.
 Please note that this operation does not automatically activate the user's status, it is a reset to the previous state.

 To view or change a user status in the platform, access the Admin Menu by scrolling your mouse over the gear icon in the header.
 Then, in the E-Learning section, press the Users item to redirect to the User Management page.
 On the main Users page, find a user in the list, then find the checkmark in the user's row.
 If the checkmark is green, then the user is activated.
 If the checkmark is grey, then the user is deactivated.
 You can press the checkmark, switching it from green to grey, to deactivate a user, and vice-versa.